 Ingredients Needed

 • Unsalted Butter.
 Use your favorite brand.
-Only ½ cup or 1 stick is needed.
+Only 1/2 cup or one stick is needed.

 • Dark Chocolate.
 The darker, the better, and bars of chocolate are preferred over chocolate chips.
 I used 6 ounces of Moser Roth 70% cocoa chocolate bars from ALDI.